Xeron07/interview/README.md

    **Array:** const numbers = [8, 2, 10, 5, 3, 7, 1, 4, 9];
    **Target:** const targetElement = 7;

-6. Can you use binary seach for the previous question array?
+6. Can you use binary search for the previous question array?

 **Verbal:**